eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 53 and now it is worth 453 hoard points.
-Your 'A Cloth of Shining' has 147 polish power left. `
+You polished 'A very prize like prize' by 63 and now it is worth 463 hoard points.
+Your 'A Cloth of Shining' has 137 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 3 and now it is worth 456 hoard points.
-Your 'A Cloth of Shining' has 144 polish power left. `
+You polished 'A very prize like prize' by 17 and now it is worth 480 hoard points.
+Your 'A Cloth of Shining' has 120 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 50 and now it is worth 506 hoard points.
-Your 'A Cloth of Shining' has 94 polish power left. `
+You polished 'A very prize like prize' by 47 and now it is worth 527 hoard points.
+Your 'A Cloth of Shining' has 73 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 24 and now it is worth 530 hoard points.
-Your 'A Cloth of Shining' has 70 polish power left. `
+You polished 'A very prize like prize' by 8 and now it is worth 535 hoard points.
+Your 'A Cloth of Shining' has 65 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 32 and now it is worth 562 hoard points.
-Your 'A Cloth of Shining' has 38 polish power left. `
+You polished 'A very prize like prize' by 20 and now it is worth 555 hoard points.
+Your 'A Cloth of Shining' has 45 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 17 and now it is worth 579 hoard points.
-Your 'A Cloth of Shining' has 21 polish power left. `
+You polished 'A very prize like prize' by 11 and now it is worth 566 hoard points.
+Your 'A Cloth of Shining' has 34 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 581 hoard points.
-Your 'A Cloth of Shining' has 19 polish power left. `
+You polished 'A very prize like prize' by 10 and now it is worth 576 hoard points.
+Your 'A Cloth of Shining' has 24 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 9 and now it is worth 590 hoard points.
-Your 'A Cloth of Shining' has 10 polish power left. `
+You polished 'A very prize like prize' by 8 and now it is worth 584 hoard points.
+Your 'A Cloth of Shining' has 16 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 595 hoard points.
-Your 'A Cloth of Shining' has 5 polish power left. `
+You polished 'A very prize like prize' by 8 and now it is worth 592 hoard points.
+Your 'A Cloth of Shining' has 8 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 600 hoard points.
+You polished 'A very prize like prize' by 8 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left. `

 `polish the_secret_of_the_maze_prize`